Dowell-Lab/AREA/README.md

 The output file has each binary attribute and value type listed in pairs.
 The rest of the row has the scores for this pair.
 For instance, at the top of the table below, X and Y are shown.
 They have a NES that says -Y which means that this gene is higher in the people with Y.
 ![alt text](https://github.com/Dowell-Lab/psea/blob/main/src/images/results_example_NES.png "results example")

+### Running pre-filter

+In this repository we have included a filtering bash script that

 ### Filtering the output

 The items in the output file have NOT been filtered for significance.
 To filter for significance you must pick an adjusted p-value column (we include 4 to choose from) and filter out values less than your custom cutoff.

 From the outset, it is unclear which comorbiditys will be linked to which genes in our data set.
 But, it is likley some genes won't be linked becuase there gene expression is not replicable.
 Similarly, if a comorbidity is present in all patients or in zero patients, is it unlikely to be significant in AREA.
 Therefore, we chose not to run these genes and comrbidities thorugh the program.
-If we did, we would would have to multiple hypothesis correct for each test. ** is this right **
+If we did, we would would have to multiple hypothesis correct for each test. ** need to change this **

 ## Running AREA